karmab/fission-apb/demo/demo.md

 - karim boumedhel
 - member of the application integration engineering team (tommy hugues team lead)

-## what will we see?
+## what you will see?

-- fission deployed on openshift through an ansible playbook
+- fission deployed on openshift through an ansible playbook ( instead of official helm )
 - basic functionality

-## what wont we see?
+## what you won't see?

 - deployment through APB as cluster wide operations cant be done

 ## motivation

+- faas is cool stuff
-- comparision
+- comparision with openwhisk ( which is also under study )
 - APB all the things
+- easily test your apb code

 ##  demo time